School of Business research themes - Health, wellbeing, and education

 Led by Graeme Martin, this research cluster integrates the work of economists, management and marketing staff with interests in healthcare management, well-being and education, and in working with practitioners and policy makers.
-The following examples illustrate their past and current work:
+This cluster is a significant area of expertise for the School, which builds on partnerships with NHS Tayside, the NHS in Scotland, and UK government departments the UK.
+The following examples illustrate their recent and current work:

 - Paul Allanson has played a lead role in the Scottish Health Economics network, which brings together health economists from Scotland’s Universities, the NHS and Scottish Government to explore the development and application of health economics at the national scale.